joaofelix27/projeto18-valex/README.md

 # Description

-Valex simulates an API that manages a benefit card, generally made available by companies to their employees.
+Valex simulates an API that creates benefit cards by companies to their employees.

 </br>